chesteve/mn-ccnx/README_mininet.md

 <https://mailman.stanford.edu/mailman/listinfo/mininet-discuss>

-### Contributing
+### Join Us

+Thanks again to all of the Mininet contributors!

-Mininet is an open-source project and is currently hosted at
-<https://github.com/mininet>.
-You are encouraged to download the code,
-examine it, modify it, and submit bug reports, bug fixes, feature requests, and enhancements!
+Mininet is an open source project and is currently hosted at <https://github.com/mininet>.
+You are encouraged to download the code, examine it, modify it, and submit bug reports, bug fixes, feature requests, new features and other issues and pull requests.
+Thanks to everyone who has contributed code to the Mininet project (see CONTRIBUTORS for more info!)
+It is because of everyone's hard work that Mininet continues to grow and improve.

+### Enjoy Mininet

 Best wishes, and we look forward to seeing what you can do with Mininet to change the networking world!

-### Credits

-The Mininet Team:

-* Bob Lantz
+Bob Lantz
-* Brandon Heller
-* Nikhil Handigol
-* Vimal Jeyakumar
+Mininet Core Team